Poland buys 32 helicopters from Italy's Leonardo | Law-Order

 Poland buys 32 helicopters from Italy's Leonardo

+Poland has signed a contract worth 8.25 billion zlotys ($1.83 billion) to buy 32 AW149 helicopters from Italian defence group Leonardo, the Polish defence minister said on Friday.
 "The contract...
-In the face of the war in Ukraine, Poland is modernizing its armed forces and, from next year, wants to spend over 3% of gross domestic product on defense. ($1 = 4.5078 zlotys)
+They will be delivered between 2023 and 2029, Leonardo said in a statement.
+In the face of the war in Ukraine, Poland is modernizing its armed forces, and from next year wants to spend over 3% of gross domestic product on defence.

 - Country: